mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 **Each collection field** can be associated with a different encryption strategy, you only have to open the drawer by clicking the edit icon and search for the data protection section:

-* Check *Enable client-side encryption* to enable the randomized version of the encryption algorithm
+* Check *Enable client-side encryption* to enable the randomized version of the encryption algorithm;

 * Check also *Allow search on encrypted data* to enable the deterministic version of the encryption algorithm.